40 Project Management Skills: Soft, Hard & Technical Skills

 The project scheduling process is a vital part when writing your project plan.
 A project schedule organizes tasks, teams and time to complete a project.
 When people think about project management skills, they’re probably thinking about project scheduling, deadlines and deliverables.
 But project scheduling is more than that, as it also involves resource management and risk management.

-There are many tools that can help with this process, chief among them a Gantt chart, which provides a visual of the schedule with tasks, durations of those tasks, dependencies, and milestones.
+Many tools can help with this process, chief among them a Gantt chart, which provides a visual of the schedule with tasks, durations of those tasks, dependencies, and milestones.

 Gantt Chart template for Microsoft Excel